 Addison Grace is a 20-year-old Utah based singer/songwriter and musician.
 I initially discovered them because Tori B Bearly, one of our contributors, started watching their videos on Tik Tok.
 Tori thinks, and I quote “They are really funny, and really sweet”.
 So I decided it was about time I dove in and reviewed some of their music.
 I’ve started with some of their popular covers, but keep your eyes peeled because I will be reviewing some of their original music in due course.
+Also, If you’d like to learn more about Addison Grace then you can check out this interview we did with them here.

 ‘Adored By Him – Dodie Clark Cover’ first of all as a huge fan of Dodie and this song in particular I was excited for this cover, secondly the little intro sequence where Addison is talking to the camera is very sweet, I see what Tori was talking about.
 But anyway, the song opens with light ukulele strings, much like the original, the soothing melody is soft and gentle.
 Addison matches the tone and even to an extent the accent of the original song, it’s a really great cover of a fantastic song by the lovely sunflower that is Dodie Clark.
 I feel Addison delivered the more intense lines wonderfully, and while I won’t go as far as to say this is better than the original, it’s certainly raw and emotional.